junyongl/junyongl.github.io/_portfolio/portfolio-1.md

 For this introductory biology lab course, my group designed an experiment for a project on the analysis of EMG data to analyze the influence of different types of caffeine on muscle reaction time.

 Our experimental design via verbal presentation to the professors and teaching assistants.

+*Below is link to my thesis poster.*

-<a href="../../files/BILD4_Poster.pdf" class="demo_btn btn" style="text_">Paper</a>
+<a href="../../files/BILD4_Poster.pdf" class="demo_btn btn" style="text_">Poster</a>